HaydenK2/Deer-Discord-Bot/README.md

 ## Project Description
 Nun!
 This is a discord bot that will show the hit song "Shikairo Days" only if users send a specific sequence of messages on Discord
+(Please note that this is just a personal project and not affiliated with the offical show or song)

 ## Project Installation
 Nun!
 You should install/run the following: